veelenga/awesome-crystal/README.md

 ## Code Analysis and Metrics
  * [ameba](https://github.com/crystal-ameba/ameba) - A static code analysis tool
+ * [cruml](https://github.com/tamdaz/cruml) - A tool that provides an UML class diagram generator for any Crystal projects
  * [linguist.cr](https://github.com/microgit-com/linguist.cr) - Using multiple ways to find programming language used in files, based on Github's Linguist

 ## Compression